The ACLU has filed a federal lawsuit over Ohio's Congressional districts, challenging the current map as "unconstitutional partisan gerrymandering."

 Using Gov. John Kasich's own words opposing gerrymandering, the ACLU's suit filed Wednesday in U.S. District Court in Cincinnati seeks to overturn district maps in effect through 2020.

-"We're seeking a declaration from the court that the current map is uncostitutional, and we're seeking an order from the court that a new map be drawn," says Freda Levinson, legal director of the Ohio ACLU.
+"We're seeking a declaration from the court that the current map is uncostitutional, and we're seeking an order from the court that a new map be drawn," says Freda Levenson, legal director of the Ohio ACLU.

 Ohio's current map was drawn in 2011 by Republican state lawmakers, with input from party consultants but none from the Democratic minority, in a Columbus hotel room known as "The Bunker."